smcaine/cloud-native-storage/linstor/README.md

 - Completely opensouce, support recommended in order to get the official install packages

-- Everything can be deployed using the kubernetes operator adn crd's (commercial only)
+- Everything can be deployed using the kubernetes operator adnd crd's (commercial only)

 - Synchronous replication